popsim-consortium/stdpopsim/docs/tutorial.rst

 Next, we will simulate using a "generic" model, with piecewise constant population size.
-This time, we will simulate a given genome length under a flat recombination map, using an estimate of the human effective population size from the :ref:`sec_catalog`.
+This time, we will simulate a given genome length under a uniform genetic map, using an estimate of the human effective population size from the :ref:`sec_catalog`.

 Choose a species